petrakumi12/positiveNews/readme.md

 This project:

 - **Fetches News:** Retrieves news articles using the NewsAPI.
-- **Filters Articles:** Filters out articles with fewer than 150 words and those that have been sent in the past month (using DynamoDB).
+- **Filters Articles:** Filters out articles with fewer than 150 words and those that have been sent in the past month.
 - **Ranks Articles:** Uses GPT-4 (via the OpenAI API) to rank articles by positivity.
 - **Stores Articles:** Saves the top articles in a DynamoDB table.
 - **Sends Email:** Sends a plain text email via SNS with the top 10 positive articles.
 - **Runs on Daily Schedule:** Designed to run as a Lambda function, triggered by an EventBridge rule on a daily schedule.

 ## Tools Used
 - **AWS Lambda** – Runs the function on a daily schedule.
 - **Amazon EventBridge** – Triggers the Lambda function at 7:20 AM PDT.
 - **AWS Secrets Manager** – Stores API keys securely.
 - **AWS DynamoDB** – Stores previously sent articles to prevent duplicates.
 - **AWS SNS** – Sends the top 10 articles via email.
 - **NewsAPI** – Fetches news articles based on positive keywords.
 - **OpenAI API** – Ranks articles by positivity.
 - **Go (Golang)** – Used for efficient and concurrent execution.
 - **AWS SAM CLI & Docker** – Enables local testing of the Lambda function.

 ## Code Workflow
 1. Retrieve Secrets – Fetch API keys from AWS Secrets Manager.
 2. Fetch News – Get articles from NewsAPI, handling pagination to avoid duplicates.
 3. Filter Articles – Remove articles with <150 words and those recently sent.
 4. Extract Content – Download and summarize article body (first 50 words).
 5. Rank with GPT-4 – Analyze and rank the top 30 articles.
 6. Store in DynamoDB – Save selected articles to prevent resending.
 7. Send Email via SNS – Deliver the top 10 articles to subscribers.
 8. Schedule Execution – AWS EventBridge triggers this workflow daily.

 ## Local Testing Using AWS SAM CLI